Modular Representation Theory

-Organizers: Geordie Williamson (Sydney), Ivan Losev (Northeastern), Matthew Emerton (Chicago)
+Organisers: Geordie Williamson (Sydney), Ivan Losev (Yale), Matthew Emerton (Chicago)

 Modular representation theory is the study of representations of groups and related algebras over fields of positive characteristic.
 It was initially developed by Brauer, with a view towards the structure of finite groups.
 Over the last decades it has grown into a deep and beautiful subject with connections to number theory, the Langlands program and algebraic geometry.